 By default, video and audio creatives can include optional companion creatives to the main or "master" creative.
 If you don't need a companion, simply don't add one while working with the video or audio creative.

-Learn more about all video and creative types available in Types of video and creatives.
+Learn more about all video and creative types available in Types of video and audio creatives.

 The name of your line item should be something descriptive about the campaign and ad creative that's associated with the line item.